jrvillalba1993/Bamazon/README.md

 After what took a LONG time of trial and error, I worked on the BamazonManager js file.
 The whole goal was to be able to add and edit the inventory used by the BamazonCustomer.js file.
 <img src="https://i.imgur.com/0jbeJ57.png" alt="" />

+I was going to go all the way and create the BamazonExecutive.js and didn't due to complications and time restrictions.

 As you can see everything is working as it should!